Raiden-Makoto/MLX-VAE/README.md

-# MLX-VAE: Variational Autoencoder for Molecular Generation
+# Transformer-VAE: State-of-the-Art Molecular Generation

-A state-of-the-art Variational Autoencoder (VAE) for molecular generation using SELFIES representation, built with Apple's MLX framework for efficient training on Apple Silicon.
+A cutting-edge Variational Autoencoder (VAE) for molecular generation using SELFIES representation, built with Apple's MLX framework and powered by Transformer architecture for superior performance.

 ## 🧬 Overview